 - Diversification, at least 40 constituents and no sector allocation above 30%

-End of January 2020, S&P Dow Jones Indices will announce the annual rebalancing results for the S&P 500 Aristocrats.
+S&P Dow Jones Indices will announce additions or removals during the year for the S&P 500 Aristocrats.
 Including when these changes will take effect.
-See the 7 new dividend aristocrats for 2020.
+See the 7 new dividend aristocrats for 2020 per January.

 The Dividend Aristocrats Excel spreadsheet contains the following fundamental and stock price performance metric for each stock in the index .